-Epilepsy surgery is a procedure that removes or alters an area of your brain where seizures originate.
+Epilepsy surgery is a procedure that removes an area of the brain where seizures occur.

-A number of pre-surgical assessments are necessary to determine whether you're eligible for epilepsy surgery and how the procedure is performed.
+A number of pre-surgical tests are necessary to determine whether you're eligible for epilepsy surgery and how the procedure is performed.

 Poorly controlled epilepsy can result in a number of complications and health risks, including the following: